alma4rebi/swift-programming-language/book/Enumerations.md

 This enumeration can store three kinds of arithmetic expressions: a plain number, the addition of two expressions, and the multiplication of two expressions.
-The `Addition`{.code-voice} and `Multiplication`{.code-voice} cases have associated values that are also arithmetic expressions—these associated values make it possible to nest expressions.
+The `Addition` and `Multiplication` cases have associated values that are also arithmetic expressions—these associated values make it possible to nest expressions.

 A recursive function is a straightforward way to work with data that has a recursive structure.
 For example, here’s a function that evaluates an arithmetic expression: